-- 113. Disintermediation is the owner by assignment of U.S. Patent No. 11,418,466.
+- 113. Disintermediation is the owner by assignment of U.S. Patent No. 11,418,466 ("the "'466 Patent").
 The '466 Patent is entitled "Two-way real time communication system that allows asymmetric participation in conversations across multiple electronic platforms."
-The '466 Patent issued on August 16, 2022.
-A true and correct copy of the '466 Patent is attached as Exhibit D. - 114.
+The '466 Patent is attached as Exhibit D. - 114.
 The '466 Patent is a continuation of the '787 Patent discussed immediately above.
 The specifications of the '183, '466 and '787 Patents are therefore substantially identical, and paragraphs 31-36 above regarding the specification and state of the art of the '183 Patent are incorporated by reference as if fully restated here in this section for the '466 Patent.